CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly communicates what the skill does and when to use it.
-It uses specific terminology (session state, task progress, file changes, delegation history) while also including natural user-facing trigger terms (picking up where you left off, saving progress).
-The description is concise, uses third person voice, and occupies a distinct niche.
+This is a well-crafted skill description that clearly communicates both what the skill does and when to use it.
+It uses specific, concrete language for capabilities and includes a comprehensive set of natural trigger terms.
+The description is concise, uses third person voice, and occupies a distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore